 As our children grown into tweens, they become more aware of their bodies, and so do others.
-Body shaming is an awful side effect of the tween years.
-By definition, body shaming is “the action or practice of humiliating someone by making mocking or critical comments about their body shape or size.”
+Body shaming is an awful side effect of the tween years, and it is the practice of humiliating someone by making mocking or critical comments about their body.
 This can take many forms and is not limited by gender or size.
 It’s not just fat or thin—tweens may be shamed for their height, their body development (whether advanced or more immature), acne, facial hair, characteristics, skin color or even feet size.
+As parents, there are multiple things that you can do to help your child combat body shaming and teach them to love their bodies.

 What Can You Do?

-Instead, experts suggest talking about what incredible things your child’s body can do—play sports, dance, run, play instruments or even jump around all day in the pool.
+Experts suggest talking about what incredible things your child’s body can do – play sports, dance, run, play instruments or even jump around all day in the pool.
 If you are concerned about the health of your child’s body or weight, talk first to their pediatrician or a nutritionist separately about some healthy habits your whole family can adopt.

 How To Help